Techtonica/curriculum/git/github-collaboration.md

 ### Guided Practice

+0. Send your GitHub username to your program manager or an admin, and ask them to give you "Triage" access to Techtonica/curriculum.
+(Not Read, not Write, Triage.)
 1. Fork a GitHub repo
    - Navigate to https://github.com/Techtonica/curriculum/
    - Click the button on the top right of the screen that says "fork"